opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 # Supported Algorithms

 ML Commons supports various algorithms to help train and predict ML models or test data-driven predictions without a model.
-This page outlines the algorithms supported by the ML Commons plugin and the API actions they support
+This page outlines the algorithms supported by the ML Commons plugin and the API actions they support.

 ## Common limitation